Cutwork: Netherlands

 Cutwork was popular throughout the Netherlands.
 An especially fine form of cutwork is called snee werk, used for decorating clothing such as aprons and blouses, and household items such as pillowcases.

 Poland

 The eyelet form of cutwork was popular in the Polish countryside from the 1700s, if not earlier.
 It was used to decorate costumes and textiles for the home.
 The execution of this hand embroidery reached its height in the late 1800s, a prosperous time with more money for clothing.
 Eyelet embroidery was found on men's clothing as well as women's.
 For those who couldn't afford larger garments, eyelet collars that could be used to adorn different blouses were popular.
 Cutwork was usually done on white fabric, but around Sieradz, a pink and white striped cloth was sometimes used.
 Eyelet patterns were geometrical until the late 1800s.
 With the introduction of machine embroidery, designs became more diverse.

 Sweden

-Hőlesom, or cutwork, was a traditional form of embroidery in Sweden, and used for household linens.
+Hålsöm, or cutwork, was a traditional form of embroidery in Sweden, and used for household linens.